-Please note that this warranty excludes expenses incurred by you in returning any faulty product to us.
-You must arrange and pay any expenses incurred (including postage, delivery, freight, transportation or insurance of the product) to return the faulty product to us, however, we will arrange delivery of the repaired or replaced faulty product to you.
+Please note that this Express Warranty excludes expenses incurred by you in returning any faulty product to us.
+You must arrange and pay any expens- es incurred (including postage, delivery, freight, transportation or insurance of the product) to return the faulty product to us, however, we will arrange delivery of the repaired or replaced faulty product to you.